ARCHER2-HPC/archer2-docs/quick-start/quickstart-users.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step is to sign up for an account on the ARCHER2 SAFE website.
 The SAFE account
-is used to manage all of your machine accounts, allowing you to report on your usage and quotas.
+is used to manage all of your login accounts, allowing you to report on your usage and quotas.
 To do this:

 1. Go to the `SAFE New User Signup Form <https://safe.epcc.ed.ac.uk/signup.jsp>`__